qdraw/starsky/starsky/starsky/readme.md

 7.  `AddSwaggerExport` - _Temporary disabled due known issue_ To Export Swagger defentions on startup _(default false)_
 8.  `AddLegacyOverwrite`- Read Only value for ("Mono.Runtime") _(default false)_
 9.  `Verbose` - show more console logging  _(default false)_
+10. `WebFtp` - used by starskyWebFtpCli
+11. `PublishProfiles` - used by starskyWebHtmlCli

 ### Appsettings.json example
 ```json